Location: 2060 S. Bascom Avenue (corner of Arroyo Seco Drive)

 What is the permit process?

-The application is currently under review by the City's development review team, consisting of Planning, Public Works, Building, and Fire Department staff.
-Once the review is completed, the application will be reviewed by the following bodies:
+The application has been reviewed by the City's development review team, consisting of Planning, Public Works, Building, and Fire Department staff.
+The application will be also reviewed by the following bodies on the dates provided above.

 The Site and Architectural Review Committee (SARC), which is a sub-committee of the Planning Commission, will review the proposed architectural design of the project and site layout.
 If the SARC agrees with the proposed design plans, the application is forwarded to the Planning Commission.